Clinical Nurse Specialist (CNS) Parent-Child Nurse

 The American Nurses Credentialing Center (ANCC) offers certification for CNSs who meet specific eligibility requirements.

 Clinical Nurse Specialist (CNS) Salary

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for a clinical nurse specialist, included in the larger category of nurse practitioners, is $107,030.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for a clinical nurse specialist is $71,730.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.